A More Productive CLI Experience with zsh, fzf, and tmux

 First, let’s install fzf.

-fzf-0.38.0_3 Blazing fast command-line fuzzy finder
+pkg search fzffzf-0.66.1_1 Blazing fast command-line fuzzy finderpkg install fzf

-Enable it in your .zshrc
+Enable it in your .zshrc file.

-# Enable fzf
+# Enable fzf eval "$(fzf --zsh)"

-file.
-Then create a few history items with "cat" in them to test things out.
+with “cat” in them to test things out.

-When we sourced our .zshrc
+When we sourced our .zshrc file, we overrode default

-functionality.
-Press ctrl-r
+ctrl-r functionality.
+Press ctrl-r and notice

-and notice the new fzf interface.
-Type "cat" and see several matches all at once.
-Use the up and down arrow to selected matches, and enter to choose one.
+the new fzf interface.
+Type “cat” and see several matches all at once.

 Pretty great, right?
 But wait, there’s more.
 Search for “cats” to see a fuzzier match.

 A few things to note.
-First, there's only one command in our history with the exact string "cats" and it is selected as the first match.
-Other matches fit the regular expression /cat.*s/
+First, there’s only one command in our history

 As you accumulate thousands of lines of history, fzf becomes increasingly valuable.
 You’re sure to have the thought, “what was that command I ran??
 I know I ran it and then grepped something and …” Whatever you can remember, you just type it and the match gets more and more relevant in real time.
 And because you can see several lines you can quickly scan the results until you find what you’re looking for.